-Our practitioner team can help you understand your individual blocks however a good place to start is by taking our online women's health assessment which can identify which of these issues are more common.
-The assessment is free and you will receive a comprehensive report.
-Simply click this link.
+Our practitioner team can help you understand your individual blocks to weight loss.
+However, a good way to start is by taking our online women's health assessment to determine which of these issues are more common in your case.
+The assessment is FREE and you will receive a comprehensive report.
+Simply click the link below.

-For more information read this article on BLOCKS to Losing Weight.
+For further information read this article on BLOCKS to Losing Weight.

 Mathew M Avram.
 Cellulite: a review of its physiology and treatment, Journal of Cosmetic & Laser Therapy.
 2009:181-185.